diarmidmackenzie/instanced-mesh/README.md

 The following are known limitations.
 Some of these are easy to lift.
 Others less so...

+- Testing of "world" positioning mode.
+I haven't done yet any testing of this except with static objects.
+Expected behaviour is described in "notes on positioning" section above.
+But I haven't tested this yet, so actual behaviour may be different, or worse (it might even just crash!).

 - Animation.
 The A-Frame Animation component does not generate the "object3DUpdated" event, so animations applied to objects won't be reflected in the mesh.
 It would be pretty easy to add an additional component alongside animation that generated this event every tick, and as long as that was only applied to a small number of objects, performance would likely be fine.

 - Changing the mesh that an entity belongs to without re-creating the entity -- This is not yet implemented - but not too complex.
 Just requires instanced-member-mesh to remove the member from one mesh and add it to the other.

-- Diverse Frames of Reference - This is not yet implemented.
-It's relatively straightforward to map between the different Frames of Reference, but performance is a point of concern, especially when a Frame of Reference that affects a large number of members changes, and all positions have to be updated to reflect this.

 - Frustrum Culling is supported, but there are no automatic calculations.
 To use frustrum culling, the user of this component must explicitly specify the center and radius for a bounding sphere that contains all members of the Instanced Mesh.